nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

 13. The swap file can remain on disk and the editor will complain when an attempt is made to open the file.

-    It is advised to use `:recover` ex mode command to recover as much of the file as possible.
+    It is advised to use `:recover` **ex Mode** command to recover as much of the file as possible.

 ##

-14. Save the file under a different name by executing the ex mode command:
+14. Save the file under a different name by executing the **ex Mode** command:

     `:w filename`.